top of page

 Scottish Highland

-Traditional dance form of Scotland.
+The traditional dance form of Scotland.
 Builds stamina, strength, and commitment.
 Simultaneous enrollment in ballet is strongly encouraged.
 Competition is optional but encouraged.

 Dress Code: